Customers, Vendors, Items, Resources, and Employees

 Using Vendor Templates

 You can create vendor templates in Business Central to specify vendor default values.
-Excel Importer supports vendor templates.
+Excellent Importer supports vendor templates.
 You select the vendor template as one of the fields in the field mapping.
 You can specify a constant value or include the vendor template code in the import file.

 Settings

-Value | Description |
+| Setting Value | Description |

-Yes | Update existing records and add new records. |
+| Add | Only add new records. |

-No | Only add new records. |
+| Update/Add | Update existing records and add new records. |

 Items